Am I A Depressed Person?

-If you're like most people, you might be able to recall a few times in your life when you went through an incredibly sad time.
-Most likely, you will also be able to recall a specific reason that preceded that very sad time.
+If you're like most people, you might be able to recall at least a few times in your life when you went through an incredibly sad time.
+You may be able to recall some specific reasons that preceded those times.
 Maybe you wondered "Why am I so depressed?"
 Everyone feels sadness at times.
 It's a normal reaction to life's disappointments, problems, and occasional bouts of loneliness.
 For many people, there may not be a single event that triggered their feelings of sadness.

-If you find yourself thinking, "I think I am depressed," you should know that the signs and symptoms of depression are recognizable.
-More importantly, scientists and researchers have discovered a few treatments that work well in treating symptoms of depression.
-The key to dealing with depression is to recognize the symptoms, get a proper diagnosis, know when to seek professional help, learn where to find it, and follow through with a treatment plan.
+If you find yourself thinking, "I think I am depressed," you should know that the signs and symptoms of depression are recognizable and that treatment is available to help you.
+The key to dealing with depression is to recognize the symptoms, know when to seek professional help, where to find it, and to follow through with the treatment plan.

 Why Do I Feel Depressed?